Showing the single result

 Safety and Performance Certifications

-All our fixtures carry essential certifications, including DLC Premium, UL Listed, and ETL Listed approvals.
-These certifications ensure safety, performance, and energy efficiency while qualifying your project for utility rebates and tax incentives.
+Our fixtures carry essential certifications, including DLC Premium (energy efficiency and rebate eligibility), UL Listed (electrical safety), and ETL Listed (product safety), depending on model.
+These certifications help ensure safety, performance, and energy efficiency, and may qualify your project for utility rebates and tax incentives.
 DLC Premium certification guarantees the highest efficiency standards and maximum rebate eligibility.

-5 Year Warranty and Warranty Support
+5-Year Warranty and Support

 LED Lights for Loading Docks Frequently Asked Questions